Oops Something went wrong!

 So what other information do we need to estimate the population size?
 There are various approaches to doing this, but we are particularly interested in applying good estimates of the distances the birds move, and of the extent to which their movements overlap.
 We know that a territory typically contains a pair of adult birds and often one young one, but we also know that older sub-adult birds leave their parents’ territory and fly widely across Tasmania.
 NatureTrackers' very own James Pay is learning a lot more about this with his GPS tagged birds, which should allow us to better understand our survey data in the coming years.

 While we wait for this information, our big focus for 2019 is to get a more holistic picture of where eagles are and aren’t in the landscape.
 We’re aiming for an overall ‘baseline’ across Tasmania, for comparison over the years.
 It’s tantalising, for example, that we missed out on the southwest prior to this year’s fires!
 Even if we can’t immediately get population estimates, we can use this baseline to assess whether numbers are increasing, declining or remaining stable.
 We’ll ultimately be able to apply work like James’ to any years where we have achieved a statewide survey, to get quite accurate annual population estimates – and thus to much better understand how our eagles are doing in the face of a complex combination of threats and regulatory efforts.

 This year, with all the new yellow priority squares, we're aiming to go for gold!
 You can book your survey square(s) any time from this evening (Wednesday 20th February) until a few days before the surveys, but you might want to jump in fast to secure your favourite spot.
 We only need three days of survey in any one square, after which it’ll be marked as ’taken’.

-We're currently preparing a detailed formal report of the 2018 analyses - watch this space.
+We're currently preparing a detailed formal report which will cover both the 2018 and 2019 results - watch this space.